 When creating recovery points, Zerto ensures that all VMs share the exact same recovery point so that when the application is recovered every VM that comprises the application spins up from that same cross-application recovery point.
 All of this is guaranteed no matter where the VMs are located within the infrastructure.

 Marrying hardware to backup software is so 2008.
 Reintroducing “hyper-converged” backup hardware and software doesn’t provide beneficial TCO in the long run.

-Zerto backup work with many existing secondary storage solutions as well as many cloud repositories.
-Deeper integration with additional purpose-built-backup-appliances such as StoreOnce and Exagrid will come with each new version.
+Zerto backup work with many existing secondary storage solutions as well as many cloud repositories, like Azure Blob storage and AWS S3.

 Take a hands-on tour of the features and capabilities of the Zerto platform.